 A controlling partner may not always be easy to spot.
-While some of them may act overtly menacing, others will resort to subtle manipulation tactics in an attempt to “keep you in check.”
+While some may act overtly menacing, others may resort to subtle manipulation in an attempt to “keep you in check.”

-Although the control may be obvious when your partner explicitly asks you to behave in certain ways, there are some subtler controlling ways that might lead you to feel confused and overwhelmed.
+Although the control may be obvious when your partner explicitly asks you to behave in certain ways, there are some manipulation tactics and subtler controlling ways that might lead you to feel confused and overwhelmed.

-Learning some of these signs may help you make an informed and safe decision about your relationship.
+Learning some of the signs of a controlling partner may help you make an informed and safe decision about your relationship.